darinel/pokedex-server/README.md

 The server will be running at localhost:5000 by default.
 Enter the URL in your browser or use the curl command line tool to make a request:
 ``curl 'http://127.0.0.1:5000/pokemon'``

+## Further Considerations/Future Work

+Due to limited time during this week due to professional obligations and personal matters, I was not able to fully realize my goals in this project.
+Listed below are several aspects that I wish to fulfill with this project over time.

+- Front-end UI: A client application that will provide access to the functions of the API.
+- Production WSGI: An interface that would allow this project to serve remote clients via a hosted web server.
+- Security: All SQL queries in this application are function-based and use parameters rather than string interpoliation, so it is fairly protected from typical SQL injection attacks.
+However, I would like to thoroughly pen test it to secure any vulnerabilities.
+- Authentication: A PKI implementation that would allow for only authenticated requests to be processed by the application.
+- Advanced error testing and handling: Fully pushing the logical limits of the server with a more robust testing strategy.